qmk/qmk_firmware/keyboards/evyd13/gud70/readme.md

 * Hardware Supported: Gud70 PCB
 * Hardware Availability: [Open source on GitHub](https://github.com/evyd13/gud70-pcb)

+To flash a new layout, press the reset button located under the space bar.

 Make example for this keyboard (after setting up your build environment):

     make evyd13/gud70:default